bomonike/azure-chatgbt/README.md

 1. Let's encrypt creates free SSL/TLS certificate so websites can communicate using HTTPS (secure HTTP).

+<a target="_blank" href="https://learn.microsoft.com/en-us/entra/identity-platform/howto-create-self-signed-certificate">Create a self-signed public certificate to authenticate your application</a>  Microsoft identity platform

 <hr />

-<a name="Build-Kubernetes"></a>

 ## Build Kubernetes

    The containers are retrieved by the
    [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) built upon the open-source Kubernetes framework from Google.

    To continue running with a cluster of containers when another one fails, Kubernetes runs several clusters, each consists of the same set of "pods":

    Each cluster communicates with the [Azure OpenAI Service](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/overview) via an [Azure Private Endpoint](https://docs.microsoft.com/en-us/azure/private-link/private-endpoint-overview).